 Olfactory receptor (OR) genes are a large group of evolutionary conserved genes (ca. 350 in human) that act as chemo sensors, once they are expressed and translocated into the cell membrane.
 Apart from their primary role in the olfactory epithelium, ORs are also expressed in various other cells and tissues, such as immune cells.
-Intriguingly, most mature OR-expressing cells display exactly one OR receptor, and even among the two copies of one OR gene, only one copy is active.
+Strikingly, most mature OR-expressing cells display exactly one OR receptor, and even among the two copies of one OR gene, only one copy is active.
 We collaborate with the cardiology department of the university clinic and the genetics department to understand how a cell’s microenvironment influences OR selection, and how specific ORs sense local injuries in the heart.
 In this project, we will perform spatial transcriptomics in conjunction with single cell RNA-seq of healthy and inflamed heart valves.

 4. Applied Methods and model organisms:

 Statistical and Machine learning methods: Neural networks, generalized linear models, support vector machines, hidden Markov models , clustering techniques Dimension reduction techniques: PCA, tSNE, UMAP, canonical correlation analysis Optimization and sampling methods: (Stochastic) gradient descent methods, Expectation-Maximization, variational inference, Markov Chain Monte Carlo